Knuckles-Team/subshift/README.md

 *Version: 0.10.0*

-A handy Python library to shift your subtitles +/- seconds so they align with your video
+A handy Python library to shift your subtitles +/- seconds, so they align with your video

 This repository is actively maintained - Contributions are welcome!